chenmingxue/Python_Learn-Practice_SmallProjects/README.md

 # Python_PracticeProjects
 (All have passed test)
-## This project is for learning basic functions in Python by practicing smalling projects
+## This project is for learning functions in Python by practicing small projects.
+## Difficulty level is from basic to intermediate.
 1. Vehicle
 2. Reverse input sentence
 3. Convert input string to upcase